VanL/psf-bylaws/bylaws.md

 automatically removed from the Board of Directors in the event that such director ceases to be a member of the corporation for any reason.

+An appointed director can be removed at any time by a majority vote of the at-large directors.

 **Section 5.7.
 Vacancies.** Any vacancy occurring in the Board of Directors, including any vacancy created by reason of an increase in the authorized number of directors, may be filled by the